hotosm/docs/docs/dev-guide/testing.md

 - **Integration Testing:**

   - Verifies that different units or modules work together as expected.
-  - Identifies issues in interactions between integrated components.
-  - For example and endpoint on a web API can be tested for expected output, which may run various different functions throughout the code.
+  - For example and endpoint on a web API can be tested as such:
+    - Call and endpoint that triggers code in various modules.
+    - Standarise the input to the test, for example a specific JSON.
+    - Check the output data matches the expected output, every time it runs.
-  - Typically backend tests, but can also be written to group together multiple frontend unit tests (e.g. testing a component state).
+  - Typically backend tests, but can also be written to group together multiple frontend unit tests (for example, testing a component state).

+- **End-to-End (E2E) Testing:**

+  - Similar to integration tests, except the entire expected user workflow is tested (i.e. the ordering is important).
+  - For example, if you expect a user to create a user account --> create a project --> perform some processing, then these steps will be tested in order (as if the user was using the software).

 - **User Interface (UI) Testing:**